 A world-famous interior designer and a real estate expert team up to help vacation rental owners transform their spaces from low-rated problem properties to 5-star sought-after vacation homes.
 Stay Here is another Netflix original series.

-Like most home renovation shows, viewers are taken through the entire renovation process with the experts.
+Like most vacation rental TV shows, viewers are taken through the entire renovation process with the experts.
 This makes it easy to learn helpful tips and tricks for renovating and decorating your own vacation rentals.
 The show also includes marketing tips and reinventing the hosts’ listings to increase their bookings, which you can take on board in your own short-term rental business.

 Home renovation shows that include experts always provide a higher level of entertainment and education value, and this is what makes Stay Here shine.
 The show also renovates some interesting and unique homes, like houseboats and firehouses, usually with an inspiring story attached to them, which makes the episodes more heartwarming and enjoyable.

 Sense of Place takes a fresh look at how the rental industry is moving and evolving.
 It shows how travelers’ wants and needs are moving away from which property has the most luxurious fittings, to which vacation rental offers the best all-around experience.
 The show can be watched on the Vacation Rental Show Youtube Channel.

 This, like many vacation rental tv shows give you a traveler’s perspective on what they find meaningful and what makes a truly lasting impression on guests.
 It focuses on the entire guest experience and the added value within the area rather than just whether the house they rent comes with a fancy pool table or luxury living room.

 Matt Landau makes an excellent host for the series and brings a new angle to the property television genre.
 It shows that improving the service you provide your guests does not always mean spending more money.
 The people and culture of the location add just as much to the guest experience.